 5.3.
-Quantitative disclosures on credit risk exposure (Article 442 lit. c to e CRR)
+Quantitative disclosures on credit risk exposures (Article 442 (c) to (e) CRR)

 In accordance with EBA GL 2022/13 and the EBA ITS on disclosure (Delegated Regulation [EU] 2021/637), all institutions must disclose a limited amount of NPE information.
 For the Hauck Aufhäuser Lampe Group, the disclosure requirement for quantitative information on credit risk positions extends to the following tables: